lucasluc4/lucasluc4/README.md

 <samp>

-:computer:  I'm a Software Engineer at Quintoandar, the biggest real estate company in Latin America and the best place to buy, sell or rent a home, and most part of my life I've worked in Startups.
-I've started my career as a developer in 2013.
+:computer:  I'm a Software Engineer at Quintoandar, the biggest real estate company in Latin America and the best place to buy, sell or rent a home.
+I've started my career as a developer in 2013, and most part of my life I've worked in Startups.

 :house: I'm from Fortaleza, Brazil, but I've already lived in Saint-Étienne 🇫🇷, Curitiba 🇧🇷, São Paulo 🇧🇷 and I'm currently back to my hometown, working from home.